autonomio/astetik/README.md

 ...and so forth.
 The short answer is simplicity.
 Simplicity that focus equally on the user experience of the data scientist, and the experience of the audience.
 While the data scientist should not have to think about it, the audience should be vowed by it.
 Without compromising the capabilities that are essential for visual storytelling.

+In *Five Essential Points of Data Visualization* I explain some of the frustrations, and ideas, conceived over more than 20 years working with data visualization and data-driven storytelling, that led to Astetik.
+You can [read it here](https://medium.com/@mikkokotila/five-essential-points-on-data-visualization-2856b80730b3).

 ## Some opinionated comments on data visualization and Python

 As someone else so eloquently put it, the merit, and also the curse, of Matplotlib is how everything is made possible for the user.
 It is with this vast flexibility, that also comes great confusion.
 Still the only purpose a plotting library serves, is in its ability to bring the data scientist closer to the end goal; being able to tell visually compelling stories with data.
 We want to tell those stories without having to think about the plots too much, as a plot is just a means to an end.
 If you want to quench your thirst, you don't want to spend too much time producing water, but drink it, and move on.
 Data visualization in the pydata ecosystem should be like this.
 Amazing looking, publication quality visualizations should be available through single-line, easy-to-understand, and easy-to-remember commands.
 One command per plot.
 No more, no less.

 That's the problem astetik solves.

-## What is Astetik

-Astetik takes the amazing potential of matplotlib and seaborn, and makes it available through single-line commands.
-While much of the lower level complexity is made invisible, some completely new features are added.
-Whatever is added is further taking away from the complexity of the visualizastion workflow.

-In *Five Essential Points of Data Visualization* I explain some of the frustrations, and ideas, conceived over more than 20 years working with data visualization and data-driven storytelling, that led to Astetik.
-You can [read it here](https://medium.com/@mikkokotila/five-essential-points-on-data-visualization-2856b80730b3).
-It is my sincere wish that you will find Astetik beneficial.

 ## Background